ncw/www/_posts/ioccc-2012-mersenne-prime-checker.rst

 However I never got round to finishing it, so I used the IOCCC as a spur to get me to finish it properly!

-I've opensourced the code and the build chain at `github`_.
+I've open-sourced the code and the build chain at `github`_.

 As you can imagine it isn't possible to develop the code in the form above from scratch!
 I created an unobfuscated version `mersenne.c`_